Erb’s Palsy Attorneys in Jackson, MS

 What Is Erb’s Palsy?

-Also called brachial plexus palsy, Erb’s palsy is a type of brachial plexus injury that affects the complex bundle of nerves between the neck and shoulders (the brachial plexus) and causes weakness in the shoulder and arm muscles.
+Also called brachial plexus palsy or Klumpke's Palsy, Erb’s palsy is a type of brachial plexus injury that affects the complex bundle of nerves between the neck and shoulders (the brachial plexus) and causes weakness in the shoulder and arm muscles.

 Most children make a full recovery within 1 to 3 months, but up to 25% of children will have ongoing problems with the affected arm.
 Some children who do not recover in 3 to 6 months need surgery to mitigate the nerve damage and regain function.